interplaynetary/p2p-template/README.md

 **Let:**
 - One's *Recognition* = one's acknowledgment of contributions towards one's own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.)
+- One's *Total-Recognition* = 100%

 **For any participants A and B:**
-1. A can (re)-attribute to B a share of A's total recognition
+1. A can (re)-attribute to B a share of A's total-recognition
-2. B can (re)-attribute to A a share of B's total recognition
+2. B can (re)-attribute to A a share of B's total-recognition

 **Let:**
 - *Mutual-Recognition(A, B)* = min(B-share-of-A's-total-recognition,  A-share-of-B's-total-recognition) = Mutual-Contribution